Air (classical element): In Jainism

+In Ancient Egypt

 Enlil was the god of air in ancient Sumer.
 Shu was the ancient Egyptian deity of air and the husband of Tefnut, goddess of moisture.
 He became an emblem of strength by virtue of his role in separating Nut from Geb.
 Shu played a primary role in the Coffin Texts, which were spells intended to help the deceased reach the realm of the afterlife safely.
 On the way to the sky, the spirit had to travel through the air as one spell indicates: "I have gone up in Shu, I have climbed on the sunbeams."